A largely self-contained and complete security proof for quantum key distribution: Conclusion

 We provide a self-contained security proof of QKD detailing all the steps of the protocol and explicitly spelling out all the required assumptions for the security proof to go through.
 For simplicity, we focussed on a variant of the entanglement-based BBM92 protocol as well as the BB84 protocol and showed that practical secret key rates can be achieved, even for moderately large block size.
 These results, however, come at the price of several assumptions which are sometimes challenging to enforce in practice.
 This should not come as a surprise since many simplified implementations are known to be vulnerable to quantum hacking, illustrating that there exist necessary trade-offs between ease of implementation and security guarantees.

 We believe that there is room for improvement for these trade-offs and that further collaboration between theory and experiment will be essential for achieving this objective.
 In this context, it is crucial to model the protocols as thoroughly as possible in order to understand what level of security can be obtained, and under which assumptions.
+Finally, we would like to encourage more research into derving tight finite resource trade-offs for quantum key distribution protocols beyond BB84 and BBM92.
+This will likely require techniques beyond the entropic uncertainty relation presented here.
+An example of interest is the 6-state protocol~\cite{bruss98} where entropic uncertainty relations do not currently yield optimal secret key rates (even asymptotically) and approaches based on a more complete tomography of the channel lead to large penalities for finite keys.

+\emph{Note added.} After completion of this work a novel and intriguing proof technique (based on R\'enyi entropy accumulation) has been proposed by \citet{dupuis16}.
+This technique does not yet seem to yield tradeoffs between security and protocol parameters that match those found in~\cite{tomamichellim11} and~\cite{hayashi11}, on which we improve upon here.
+However, the technique is more versatile and in particular allows to show security of device-independent protocols as demonstrated by~\citet{rotem16}.
+Device-independent protocols have the advantage that fewer assumptions on the physical devices used in the protocol are required, but are beyond the scope of this work.

 \paragraph*{Acknowledgements.} We thank Philippe Grangier, Christopher Portmann and Charles Lim Ci Wen for helpful comments.
 MT is funded by an ARC Discovery Early Career Researcher Award (DECRA) fellowship and acknowledges support from the ARC Centre of Excellence for Engineered Quantum Systems (EQUS).